 There’s a lot of information out there on the web and checking out some home remedies will help you ease aches.

 Drinking water can help ease dry mouth.
 This not only eases pain, but also prevents the spread of infection.
 It also washes away bacteria during the process of swallowing.
 The goal should be to drink at least 2 liters of water a day.
 There are benefits to drink both hot and cold water, and even more if you add certain elements to your beverage.

-One of the many benefits of honey is that it’s an antimicrobial so it will reduce inflammation.
-It tastes good and when going down with warm water it can soothe some of the agitation felt.
+One of the many benefits of honey is that it’s an antimicrobial, so it will reduce inflammation.
+It tastes good and when going down with warm water it can soothe some agitation felt.

 Gargling with warm water can ease aches and also reduce inflammation.
 A glass of water with a teaspoon of apple cider vinegar 2 to 3 times a day will help drastically.
 There are also many benefits to adding salt to the water, but that will be discussed later in the article.